![]() |

 Facts

 Peter was originally going to provide the voice of Gromit the dog of Wallace and Gromit fame (1989), but animator Nick Park decided he was more expressive without a voice.
+He was also considered to provide the voice of K-9, before the part went to John Leeson.
 However, none of the legendary voices Peter created in his lifetime would have happened if he had not survived the sinking of HMS Limbourne in Canada in 1943.
+He was married to actress Rosemary Miller.
+Peter was a lifelong smoker, which resulted in bouts of eczema, which his wife would constantly dress.
+In 1992, he had an operation to remove a brain tumour, which left him drowsy and unable to read.
 Ironically, Peter died on the same day Doctor Who's first ever Dalek/ Cyberman battle was broadcast in Doomsday (2006).
-He was married to actress Rosemary Miller.
+His ashes were scattered at Fermain Bay, Guernsey, where HMS Limbourne sank.

 Career highlights